ApeWorX/ape/docs/userguides/projects.md

 ```

 Notice that you can configure you ape project using the `ape-config.yaml` file.
-See the [configuration guide](./config.html) for a more detailed explanation of settings you adjust.
+See the [configuration guide](./config.html) for a more detailed explanation of settings you can adjust.

 ## Adding Plugins